JuliaPlots/UnicodePlots.jl/README.md

 - `canvas::Type=BrailleCanvas`:

-    The type of canvas that should be used for drawing (see section "Low-level Interface")
+    The type of canvas that should be used for drawing (see section "Low-level Interface").

 - `symbols::AbstractVector{String}=["▪"]`:

     Barplot only.
-Specifies the characters that should be used to render the bars
+Specifies the characters that should be used to render the bars.

 _Note_: If you want to print the plot into a file but have monospace issues with your font, you should probably try setting `border=:ascii` and `canvas=AsciiCanvas` (or `canvas=DotCanvas` for scatterplots).